USask Senate

 Honorary Degrees

-Nominations for honorary degree recipients are accepted year-round and will be reviewed by the Senate honorary degrees committee.
+Nominations for honorary degree recipients are accepted year-round and are reviewed by the Honorary Degrees Committee.

 Orientation